-Latitude festival opens earlier to avoid strike disruption
+Latitude festival opens earlier to avoid rail strikes disruption

 This weekend artists including Pulp, Paolo Nutini and George Ezra will play headline sets.

-Additional shuttle busses and coaches serving the Henham Park festival site have been made available and existing bookings can moved to Wednesday for no extra cost.
+Additional shuttle buses and coaches serving the Henham Park festival site have been made available and existing travel bookings can moved to Wednesday for no extra cost.

 Those with guest, Latitude Luxury and Pink Moon tickets may still only arrive from Thursday.